openwisp/openwisp-firmware-upgrader/docs/user/quickstart.rst

     :target: https://raw.githubusercontent.com/openwisp/openwisp-firmware-upgrader/docs/docs/images/quickstart-batch-upgrade.gif

-At this point you should see a summary page which will inform you of which devices are going to be upgraded, you can either confirm the operation or cancel.
+At this point you should see a summary page which will inform you of which devices are going to be upgraded.
+On this page, you can optionally filter the devices to be upgraded by:

+- **Device Group**: limit the upgrade to devices belonging to a specific group
+- **Geographic Location**: limit the upgrade to devices at a specific location

+These filters allow for more granular control over which devices are upgraded, making it easier to perform staged rollouts or target specific subsets of your device fleet.

+After reviewing the selection and setting any desired filters, you can either confirm the operation or cancel.

 Once the operation is confirmed you will be redirected to a page in which you can monitor the progress of the upgrade operations.